calculemuscode/oli-hammock/README.md

 You wrap your simple activity specification up in the OLI Hammock, and you hang the hammock into the OLI embedded activity framework.
-OLI runs the activity+hammock combination, which is smushed together with the help of Webpack, like a regular old activity.
+OLI runs the activity+hammock combination, which is smushed together with the help of Webpack, into something that looks like a regular old activity to the OLI Superactivity.

 ```
               -------------------------- Your activity, resting in the hammock